Hesperian Health Guides

 MW Ch7 Page 90-2.png

 Girls who become pregnant before they are 17 years old may not have finished growing themselves.
-A girl’s pelvis might not be grown enough to give birth normally.
+A girl’s pelvis might not be grown enough to give birth safely.
 Girls are more likely to have other problems too — like pre-eclampsia, long labors, and babies born too early.
 Girls who get pregnant when they are very young can be wonderful and caring mothers, but many of them will need extra advice and support.

 MW Ch7 Page 90-3.png